Partially Identified Ambiguity: Application: Robust Bayesian Analysis

 Recall from Theorem \ref{thm_iff_first} that the information structure induced by any consistent experiment is Aumann-plausible if and only if the underlying prior set is partially identified.
-The Gamma${}^*$-minimax criterion thus restores the time consistency of Bayesian decision-making, while remaining compatible with the prior set $\mathcal{P}_0$, in the robust Bayesian paradigm under partial identification.
+The Gamma${}^*$-minimax criterion thus restores the time consistency of Bayesian decision-making, while remaining compatible with the prior set $\mathcal{P}_0$, in the robust Bayesian paradigm under partial identification.\footnote{As the arrival of information is the only source of dynamic inconsistency, Corollary 3 of \cite{Hayashi_2011_TD} implies that the same result holds for the corresponding minimax regret criterion.}

-\begin{remark} As remarked in \cite{kitagawa2012gamma_minimax}, there is no consensus on whether one should condition on data when solving the Gamma minimax problem.
-Because the Gamma${}^*$-minimax rule---which remains as faithful to the prior set $\mathcal{P}_0$ as the Gamma-minimax rule when $\mathcal{P}_0$ is partially identified---coincides with the conditional Gamma minimax action at every $y \in Y$, we interpret our results as providing an argument in favor of the conditional Gamma minimax criterion when performing robust Bayesian inference with set-identified models. \end{remark}
+\begin{remark} As remarked in \cite{kitagawa2012gamma_minimax}, there is no consensus on whether one should condition on data when solving the Gamma-minimax problem.
+Because the Gamma${}^*$-minimax rule---which remains as faithful to the prior set $\mathcal{P}_0$ as the Gamma-minimax rule when $\mathcal{P}_0$ is partially identified---coincides with the conditional Gamma-minimax action at every $y \in Y$, we interpret our results as providing an argument in favor of the conditional Gamma-minimax criterion when performing robust Bayesian inference with set-identified models. \end{remark}